TREASURIES-U.S. yields shoot higher after Powell sets hawkish tone

 By Herbert Lash

-The Fed on Wednesday raised interest rates by 75 basis points, as expected, to push its target range to 3.75%-4.0%, with bond and equity markets selling off on the hawkish stance.
+The Fed on Wednesday raised interest rates by 75 basis points, as expected, to push its target range to 3.75%-4.0%.
+Bond and equity markets immediately sold off on the hawkish stance, and remained under pressure on Thursday.

-Those hoping for the Fed to signal a more dovish tone were stung by Powell's message that rates would stay higher for longer to battle stubbornly high inflation.
+Those hoping for the Fed to signal a more dovish tone were stung by Powell's message that rates would stay higher for longer to battle inflation that in the United States remains above 8% annually with few signs yet of cooling off.

+"If we don't see 7.5% by year end, a lowish 7.3% or 7.4% print, somewhere in that range, the Fed will start to feel they need to be more aggressive next year with the rate hikes," said Dec Mullarkey, managing director at SLC Management in Boston.

+"Powell is telling everyone we're focused on inflation here, we need to see that come down," he said.
+"People don't know how lethal inflation can be if you don't get it under control."

-The yield spread between two- and 10-year notes US2US10=RR, seen as a recession harbinger when the shorter-dated yield inverts and is higher than the back end, was at -55.6 basis points.
+The yield spread between two- and 10-year notes US2US10=RR, seen as a recession harbinger when the shorter-dated yield inverts and is higher than the back end, was at -55.6 basis points, the lowest since May 2000.

 Price